Overview

 What is Religion?

 Religion plays a significant role in diverse cultural, social and political contexts.
 Religious world-views, values and symbols play a critical role in shaping cultural norms, traditions and practices.
 This is the case both in religiously plural contexts, as well as those dominated by particular traditions.
-The contours of religion are evident not only in the artefacts that transmit a culture’s heritage (such as architecture, visual arts, illuminated manuscripts, literature, etc.), but also in contemporary debates about the evolving identities of societies in a world characterised by religious pluralism.
+The contours of religion are evident not only in the artefacts that transmit a culture’s heritage (such as architecture, visual arts, illuminated manuscripts, and literature), but also in contemporary debates about the evolving identities of societies in a world characterised by religious pluralism.

 Students on this course will be engaged with contemporary debates about, for example, the nature and impact of political religion, religion and modernity, religion and gender, religion and violence, religion and human rights, and ethics in politics.